 16. Do you have any questions?

 This might be one of the most important questions asked during the interview process because it allows you to explore any subject that hasn’t been addressed and shows the interviewer you’re excited about the role.
 By this point, you’ll likely have already covered most of the basics about the position and the company, so take time to ask the interviewer questions about their own experiences with the company and gain tips on how you can succeed if you’re hired.

 Example: “What do you love about working for this company?”
 “What would success look like in this role?”
 “What are some of the challenges people typically face in this position?”

 Much like preparing for a test in school, the best way to succeed in your interview is to study and practise.
-Do research on the company and the job, and practice your talking points until you feel confident about your answers.
+Do research on the company and the job, and practice your talking points and answers for the top interview questions.
 The more you prepare, the more likely you are to leave a lasting impression and outperform other candidates.

 Explore more articles

 - 49 Process Worker Interview Questions (With Sample Answers)

 - 30 Child Care Interview Questions and Answers

 - How to Calm Your Nerves Before an Interview (With Tips)